Prag8855/aab/frontend/content/guides/is-marijuana-legal.md

 - Be at least 18 years old
 - Be a resident for at least 6 months[^26]

-At the moment, it's almost impossible to join a club.
-There are almost no approved clubs, and the existing clubs have long waiting lists.[^29] It could take a few months before you can easily buy weed from a cannabis club.{{ fail_on('2025-12-31') }}

 ### Is medicinal marijuana legal?

 **Yes**.
 Medical marijuana is legal.
 It is rarely prescribed.
 Only a few hundred people have a prescription.[^1] With legalisation, it became easier to prescribe.[^8]